Alien 3 (video game): Release

 The Genesis version was originally scheduled for a U.S. release in summer 1992, but was ultimately released in October 1992 for both North America and Europe.
-Also in Europe, the Amiga version was released in November 1992.
+Also in Europe, the Master System version was released on October 21, 1992 followed up by the Amiga version a month later.
 In the United States, the Game Boy version was released in January 1993, while the NES version was released in March 1993, and the SNES version was released in June 1993.
 The SNES version was subsequently released in the United Kingdom in July 1993.
 The Commodore 64 version was released in Europe in November 1993.